Editor’s note: This is the first part of the trip by Jennie going from Yerevan, to Tbilisi.

 By the time I made it back with a bulging bag full of snacks, a shiny Mercedes minibus had pulled up in front of the ticket office.
-All its doors were wide open as the driver, a kind-faced young man, helped a pair of backpackers load their bags into the storage space behind the seats.
+All its doors were wide open as the driver, a kind-looking young man, helped a pair of backpackers load their bags into the storage space behind the seats.

 Peering in, I saw to my dismay that the seats were all full.
 Before I could panic too much that the bus had been oversold and I would either be left behind or have to spend a six-hour journey on a stranger’s lap, the driver swung my bag into the boot and led me straight to the front passenger seat.

 The minibus was spotless inside, with plush pleather seats and fully functioning air conditioning.
 It was a huge contrast to the little marshrutka Hardeep and I had taken back from Gyumri the day before, the ancient peeling fuzz of the nylon seats gradually releasing decades’ worth of cigarette smoke and sweat as twenty of us crowded into a seventeen-seat vehicle with the only air circulation coming from the driver’s open window.